Winternats Friedrichshafen 2010

 The race for third place went to Austrian Björn Gnant, Dani Singer from Switzerland got his revenge in the main final, though, beating jürg "King of Bracket Racing" Broder for the title.

-Dejavu time!
+PS: Dejavu time!
 It took the same guy (Thomas) with the same car (Studebaker) and exactly the same ET (0.966) to lead qualifying - the first 9 cars ran in the 0.9s, also just like last year.

 Alex, Peter and Roger were near the top as expected, but also under lots of pressure from frenchman Daniel Caso, Claudia and Jörg, the amount of glue on the track slowing down some of the racers.

-Roger tried to rotate the earth but was stopped by two fouls against Fabio, whose uncle Kurt B. had no chance against Claudia and took it (also helped by 2 red-lights), Kurt Fink also redlit twice and lost to Dani Singer's slower 55 Chevy.
+Once again, the upsets came quickly and mercilessly: Roger tried to rotate the earth but was stopped by two fouls against Fabio, whose uncle Kurt B. had no chance against Claudia and took it (also helped by 2 red-lights), Kurt Fink also redlit twice and lost to Dani Singer's slower 55 Chevy.

+The rest of the first round matchups were less dramatic and followed the script (if there is one).
 Most racers were still fighting the glue to some extent, but Thomas and Alex were slowly but surely turning on the heat, while Kescha compensated for his slower ETs with good RTs.

-Alex had over 2 huns on the field (incl.
+Roger, Peter, Daniel and Björn tried, but couldn't keep the pace and were back in the pits after rd.
+3. Alex had over 2 huns on the field (incl.
 Thomas), but only one car left for the semis, versus Thomas' two, Kescha trying to spoil the fun for both.

 Thomas had the automatic win over himself, but Alex unexpectedly lost to Kescha (and to the tree) and then repeated this unfortunate result against Thomas for third place.